LIFEHUBBER

 What appears notable

-Based on the model card, readers may want to notice the Whisper-Large audio encoder update, single- and multi-character paths, INT8 option, distillation mode, 480p and 720p support, video-continuation examples, and project-reported human-evaluation materials.
+The model card is useful for checking the Whisper-Large audio encoder update, single- and multi-character paths, INT8 option, distillation mode, 480p and 720p support, video-continuation examples, and project-reported human-evaluation materials.

 Before using